 Jean Paulson Lodge

 Our lodge is available to rent for your party, family reunion or meeting.
-It is fully equipped with a kitchen and media apparatus.
+Take advantage of an inside or outside event with a fully equipped kitchen, portable sound system and media apparatus.

 Biathlon (Omineca Owls)

 The Owls are known to haunt the biathlon range winter and summer!!
 Join them in training sessions and competitions on the range.

 The Omineca Ski Club maintains over 30 km of ski trails of every level of difficulty.
 The trails, that are also ideal for mountain biking or hiking in the summer, are within our recreation area plus extended trails within the adjacent Burns Lake Community Forest.
 We have a 1.5 km lit track and a 3.8 km dog friendly trail.
 We also have two specially designated trails for snowshoeing.
 Follow this link for a map of our main trails and find some recommendations for routes of various lengths.

 Join us throughout the year whether it be for a ski, a potluck dinner or a workbee to meet new people and enjoy outdoor activities in a family friendly atmosphere!

 *Skills Development Program * Track Attack * Junior Racers*

 Learn to ski for fun or take it to the next level and compete in local and regional races…